-African American staffers on Democratic federal-level campaigns are paid 70 cents on the dollar compared to their white counterparts; Hispanics are paid 68 cents on the dollar.
+Ultimately, we don’t believe this is the time to start celebrating the fact that Democrats build more representative campaigns with their staff.
+African American staffers on federal-level democratic campaigns were still paid 70 cents on the dollar compared to white staffers.
+On a similar note, Hispanics were only paid 68 cents on the dollar.